 On September 27, 2017, a hearing panel of the Canadian Patented Medicine Prices Review Board (PMPRB) issued a decision in a previously pending administrative pricing matter that we had excessively priced SOLIRIS in a manner inconsistent with the Canadian pricing rules and guidelines.
 In its decision, the PMPRB ordered Alexion to decrease the price of SOLIRIS to an upper limit based upon pricing in certain other countries, and to forfeit excess revenues for the period between 2009 and 2017.
 The amount of excess revenues for the period between 2009 and 2017 was not determined to be a material amount and was paid in 2018.
 In October 2017, Alexion filed an application for judicial review of the PMPRB's decision in the Federal Court of Canada.
 On May 23, 2019, the Federal Court of Canada dismissed Alexion's application for judicial review and, as a consequence, affirmed the decision of the PMPRB that we had excessively priced SOLIRIS.
-On June 21, 2019, Alexion filed a notice of appeal of the Federal Court of Canada's ruling.
-Pursuant to an order made by the Federal Court of Canada, we will place approximately \$31.6 in escrow to secure our obligations pending the final resolution of all appeals in this matter.
-This amount reflects the difference between the list price for SOLIRIS and the price determined by the PMPRB to be non-excessive for the period from September 2017 to June 2019.
-Pursuant to US GAAP, our revenues for the quarter ended June 30, 2019 were reduced by this amount.
+On June 21, 2019, Alexion filed a notice of appeal of the Federal Court of Canada's ruling and on October 17, 2019, Alexion filed a memorandum of fact and law in support of the appeal.
+Pursuant to an order made by the Federal Court of Canada, as of October 23, 2019, we have placed approximately \$37.0 in escrow to secure our obligations pending the final resolution of all appeals in this matter.
+This amount reflects the difference between the list price for SOLIRIS and the price determined by the PMPRB to be non-excessive for sales of Soliris in Canada for the period beginning September 2017 through September 30, 2019.
 In addition, on a quarterly basis until the appeals process has concluded, Alexion will be required to place amounts into escrow for each vial of SOLIRIS sold in the applicable quarter equal to the list price for SOLIRIS and the price determined by the PMPRB to be non-excessive.
+Our revenues in Canada recognized in the quarter ended September 30, 2019 were reduced by \$3.9 and we have accrued an aggregate of \$24.3, which is our current best estimate of our liability through September 30, 2019 if we lose the appeal of this matter (the amount of our ultimate liability, however, may be greater than this estimate when the appeal process for this matter is concluded).